tianshengs/tianshengs.github.io/projects/twitter_analysis.md

 # Sharpie versus Storm Surge in the Twittersphere of Hurricane Dorian

 ### Method
-This activity is split into three sections: Twitter data preparation and textual analysis in RStudio, SQL spatial analysis in QGIS, and clustering visualization in GEODa.
+This activity is split into three sections: Twitter data preparation and textual analysis in RStudio, SQL spatial analysis in QGIS, and clustering visualization in GeoDa.

 #### (1).
 Twitter data preparation and analysis
 For this activity, I used two data frames: